 - If you ready for bigger steps, we recommend… that you tackle content services.
 Content is a huge expense and a critical campaign success component.
 Working through the content conundrum will force people to rethink silos.

-Learn more about the network of teams approach: download IDC’s new Perspective on the future agile marketing organization now.
+Learn more about the network of teams approach.